Travel guide

 • Verify that the eSIM is turned on in Settings: a profile can become "deactivated" without you realizing it when switching phones.

-Activate the eSIM as the data line
+Activate the eSIM as a data line

 Photo: Kampus Production · Pexels